pepmirko/idp_msm_sesca/README.md

 python scripts/02_tica.py
 ```

-Inspect `analysis/plots/its_tica.png` and set `LAG_TICA_FINAL` to the smallest lagtime at which the top ITS plateau.
+Inspect `analysis/plots/its_tica.png` and set `LAG_TICA` in `config.py` to the smallest lagtime at which the top ITS plateau.
 Typical values:

 | System | Suggested lagtime range |
 |---|---|